ztuowen/llguidance/docs/syntax.md

 does not include the suffix, but the captures for upper-level rules do, and there is never any backtracking.

+For both `stop` and `suffix`, the value can be any terminal (string literal, regex, or uppercase name).

 If you don't care about captures, you can just put `lazy` on the rule.
 It is most useful when the regular expression ends with some delimiter.
 If it doesn't, the results may be surprising: